Film Studies has been added to My Courses

 Topics Studied

-The WJEC Eduqas specification is designed to introduce learners to a wide variety of films in order to broaden their knowledge and understanding of film.
-Learners will explore:
+The WJEC Eduqas specification is designed to introduce students to a wide variety of films in order to broaden their knowledge and understanding of film.
+Students will explore:

-• It also aims to enable learners to:
+• It also aims to enable students to:

 • Apply critical approaches to film